flageval-baai/FlagEval/mCLIPEval/README.md

 --------------------------------------------------------------------------------

-## Why should I use mCLIPEval?
+## with mCLIPEval, I can ...

+1. Easy-to-compare capabilities of open-source models
+    - on various datasets, languages, tasks, model parameters
+    - through interactive inferfaces to switch different setups
+    - without needs of enough computational resources to support inference and evaluation.

+2. Easy-to-evaluate various

+3. Easy-to-build an evaluation framework from scratch.

+I want to understand different capabilities of open-source vision-language models, without enough computational resources to support inference and evaluation.

-1. Easy-to-compare different capabilities of open-source vision-language models, through evaluations on various datasets, languages, tasks, model parameters, without demand of inference and evaluation.
+Easy-to-compare different capabilities of open-source models, through evaluations on various datasets, languages, tasks, model parameters, without demand of computational resources.

-2.

-3. Easy-to-build a complete evaluation framework for vision-language models from scratch, including dataset preparation, model preparation, evaluation and visualization.
+Easy-to-build a complete evaluation framework for vision-language models from scratch, including dataset preparation, model preparation, evaluation and visualization.

 ## Quick tour